aminrj/aminrj.github.io/_posts/2026-05-25-5-ways-ai-breaks-threat-modeling.md

 If your AI security review for a production agent deployment looks identical to your review for a traditional API service, you have a blind spot.
 Not because you made an error.
 The threat surface includes components and behaviors your process was never designed to evaluate.

 ---

-**The complete 7-phase methodology for AI threat modeling in production, covering all five of these gaps with a pre-production checklist mapped to OWASP LLM Top 10 and Agentic Top 10, is [on my website here.](/posts/2026-05-23-ai-security-threat-modeling-production/)**

 For practical guides on MCP security, agentic AI red teaming, and production incident analysis: [subscribe to the AI Security Intelligence newsletter.](/newsletter/)